DaynorTito/Sorting-Algorithm-Visualization/Readme.md

 This command will sort the elements with the default algorithm which in this case is "BubbleSort".

+**Unit test**
+Unit tests were performed for each of the sorting algorithms and also for the parameter validators.

 The expected inputs and outputs are as follows:

 | Input Example                                  | Output Example                                                                                                                                                                  |